q-hwang/cs1998-A3/README.md

 $ cd vagrant
 $ vagrant up
 ```
+The app should be accessible now in localhost:8080/boards

 ### Deploy to server

-Configure the public IP in [hosts]
+Configure the public IP in `hosts`
 hosts:
 ```
 [webservers]